wp-plugins/sharebar/readme.txt

 == Changelog ==

+= 1.2 =
+* Added ability to change color of vertical widget from admin panel
+* Added ShareThis buttons
+* Changed Facebook Share to Facebook Likes

+= 1.1.3 =
+* Added ability to disable or enable on any page or post
+* Fixed few minor issues

 = 1.1.2 =
 * Added a host of new buttons
 * Added ability to enable/disable buttons and mass delete buttons